open-telemetry/opentelemetry-collector-contrib/exporter/datasetexporter/examples/e2e/README.md

 # E2E Example

-This is simple example that demonstrates how to use open telemetry collector with `DataSetExporter`.
+This is a simple example that demonstrates how to use the OpenTelemetry collector with `DataSetExporter`.

 ## How To Use It